bakuhatsu/Rsite/_posts/2016-04-28-Physics-of-R-Universe.markdown

 | data frames   	| `column1 <- c(1,2,3,4)` <br>`column2 <- c("red", "white", "red", NA)` <br>`column3 <- c(TRUE,TRUE,TRUE,FALSE)` <br>`df <- data.frame(column1, column2, column3)` <br>`# set column names` <br> `names(df) <- c("ID","Treatment","Measurement")`  | like an excel sheet, Columns are names and have the same data type within a column, rows can contain different data type and rownames are optional | 2 |
 | lists         	| `list(item1, item2, item3)` or <br> `list(name1 = item1, name2 = item2, name3 = item3)` | multiple types ok | 1 |

+**Checking types:**
-You can check the data type of any variable in R by using the `class()` function.
+You may remember that you can check the data type of any variable in R by using the `class()` function.
 So `class("hello")` would return `"character"` and `class(23)` would return `"numeric"`.
-If you call class on a list, it will return `"list"`, not the class of the items within the list, since they might be different.
+If you call class on a list, it will return `"list"`.
+If you call class on a dataFrame it will return `data.frame`.
 But if you call class of a vector, it will return the data type of the contents.
 So `class(c(1,2,3))` will return `"numeric"`.

 **Note on vectors:**
 These are lists of elements that are all of the same data type.
 You can get an element from a specific index (for example index 1) in the list with vectorName[1].
 Remember that in R counting starts from 1, while in some other programming languages (such as python), counting starts from 0.
 So the first element of vector x in R is x[1], but in python would be x[0]

 **Note on lists:**
-very similar to vectors, but some functions require one or the other (create with `list()` or change to not a list with `unlist()` Elements in a list can be associated with names, so you can call an element by its index or it's name. **(*Actually, you can also do this with vectors by setting `names(vector)`, but this is used less frequently than names for list elements.*)**  You can also store multiple elements of differen data types within the same list, which is not possible in vectors.
+Lists are very similar to vectors, but some functions require one or the other (create with `list()` or change to not a list with `unlist()` Elements in a list can be associated with names, so you can call an element by its index or it's name. **(*Actually, you can also do this with vectors by setting `names(vector)`, but this is used less frequently than names for list elements.*)**  You can also store multiple elements of different data types within the same list, which is not possible in vectors.

 Check out Quick-R for more info on data types in R: [http://statmethods.net/input/datatypes.html] (http://statmethods.net/input/datatypes.html)